Battle of Gallabat: Battle

 In late January 1889, Yohannes mustered a huge army of 130,000 infantry and 20,000 cavalry in Dembiya.
 The Sudanese gathered an army of 85,000 and fortified themselves in Gallabat, surrounding the town with a huge zariba, a barrier made of entwined thorn bushes, replicating the effect of barbed wire.
+After Abu Anga had died of illness, the Khalifa appointed Zeki Tummal, one of Anga's lieutenants, to the command of the forces at Gallabat.

 On 8 March 1889 the Ethiopian army arrived within sight of Gallabat, and the attack began in earnest the next day.
 The wings were commanded by the Emperor's nephews, Ras Haile Maryam Gugsa over the left wing and Ras Mengesha the right.
-The Ethiopians managed to set the zariba alight, and, by concentrating their attack against one part of the defense managed to break through the Mahdist lines into the town.
-The defenders suffered heavy losses and were about to break down completely, when the battle turned unexpectedly in their favour.
+Disaster struck when Ras Haile Maryam Gugsa was killed by gunfire, causing the Emperor to move forward and take personal command.
+The Ethiopians concentrated their attack against one part of the defense and managed to break through the Mahdist lines.
+The division of Ali wad Hilu was almost completely destroyed.
+The Ethiopians poured into the town in search of plunder and began to ruthlessly butcher women and children.
+The Sudanese defenders were about to break completely, when the battle turned unexpectedly in their favour.

-The Emperor Yohannes, who led his army from the front, had shrugged off one bullet wound to his hand, but a second lodged in his chest, fatally wounding him.
-He was carried back to his tent, where he died that night; before he died, Yohannes commanded his nobles to recognize his natural son, Ras Mengesha, as his successor.
-The Ethiopians, demoralized by the death of their ruler, began to melt away, leaving the field—and victory—to the Mahdists.
+Emperor Yohannes, who led his army from the front, had shrugged off one bullet wound to his hand, but a second lodged in his chest, fatally wounded him.
+He was carried back to his tent, where he died that night.
+Before he died, Yohannes commanded his nobles to recognize his natural son, Ras Mengesha, as his successor.
+The Ethiopians, demoralized by the death of their ruler, began a general retreat, taking with them whatever loot they could seize.

-According to David L. Lewis, the Mahdists were unaware of the Emperor's death until "stench from the rapidly decaying imperial corpse alerted a spy, and the nearly beaten Sudanese thundered out of their zariba to scatter the downcast Ethiopians like starlings."
-A few days later (12 March) the forces of the Mahdist commander, Zeki Tummal, overtook Rasses Mangasha and Alula and their remaining followers near the Atbara River, who were escorting the Emperor's body to safety.
+The Sudanese were too exhausted to pursue, but when on the following day the attack was not renewed they learned, that their enemy was falling back towards the Atbara river.
+The Mahdists were unaware of the Emperor's death until "stench from the rapidly decaying imperial corpse alerted a spy, and the nearly beaten Sudanese thundered out of their zariba to scatter the downcast Ethiopians like starlings."
+On 12 March, the forces of the Sudanese commander, Zeki Tummal, overtook the rearguard led by Ras Alula near the Atbara River, who were escorting the Emperor's body to safety.
 The Mahdists inflicted heavy losses upon the Ethiopians and captured the body of the dead Emperor, whose head they cut off and sent back to Omdurman as a trophy.